 Walnut, Butternut, and Heartnut are cured and stored like filberts, but cleaning them is a bit more involved.
 Knock the nuts from the tree when the green hulls begin to split and the packing tissue between and around the kernel halves has just started to turn brown.
 Remove the hulls as soon as you can.
 There are several ways to remove the hulls: Use a knife, stomp and roll the nuts with your foot, roll over them with the car tire, between two boards, or work them over a rough screen to loosen and remove the hulls.
 If the hulls stick tightly to the shells, moisten them and cover with a moist tarp or burlap sheet for several days to loosen.
 Particularly with black walnuts, but also with the others, wear gloves when handling the hulls to avoid staining your hands.
 Wash the nuts to remove clinging fibers, discard any floaters.
 (My first big harvest of butternuts and heartnuts was 90% floaters, we cleaned them up anyway, they were all blanks!)
 Spread the nuts in thin layers on the floor or on wire mesh trays in a warm well-ventilated area out of direct sun to cure that is pest proof (mice, squirrels, jay birds, etc.).
 Curing will take several weeks; the nuts will tend to rattle in the shell when they are done.
 Store the nuts in their shell in a cool, dry, well-ventilated location for several months.
 Shelled nuts may be frozen for up to a year.
 We offer the Kenkel Nut Cracker #T360 for hard shelled Black Walnuts, Butternuts and Heartnuts.

 Apples In the Pacific Northwest, the earliest varieties are often ready to start picking by mid-August.
-If you are not sure when you should start checking the varieties in your yard for their ripeness, review the ripening order list (see Growers Info, top tool bar) as a guide.
+If you are not sure when you should start checking the varieties in your yard for their ripeness, review the ripening order list (see Growers Info on our home page) as a guide.
 Some people like their fruit more green and tart, others more ripe and sweet.
 As with pears, the background color of the fruit skin away from the sun will change from green to a yellow or pale orange as seed maturity approaches.
 A further test of apple ripeness is to cut the fruit open and look at the seed color, dark brown indicates the seeds are mature.
 October and November, with their cooler temperatures, slow down the ripening process, so fruits will tend to last longer on the tree than they did earlier in the year.
 The latest ripening varieties, in October or November, will also have the best storage properties.
 Some varieties, such as Karmijn de Sonneville and Red Belle de Boskoop, are best after they have been stored a month or two, during which time the starches convert to sugar.
 Applesauce is a great way to make use of all that fruit ripening at once.
 A Fruit Strainer and Sauce Maker will help you get the job done quickly.
 If you intend to store some apples set aside the nicest looking fruit, clean with a fruit wash, and let dry.
 Put in boxes that will breath, and keep them where the temperature will be a fairly steady 35-40º F. and there will not be any rodents to eat the fruit before you do.
 Do not store your apples with potatoes or other vegetables, the ethylene gas given off by the ripening apples reduces the storage time of your produce significantly.

 European and Asian pears.
 European pears are usually harvested before they are fully ripe and kept in a cool place (45-55°F) for a few days or several months, depending on the variety, to allow the outer portion of the fruit to catch up with the ripening of the core.
 Early maturing varieties (August to early September) tend to need less storage time and may occasionally be in good condition if left on the tree until full ripe (core not over-ripe and starting to rot).
 For best results, the fruit is ready to pick when its stem readily separates from the tree as you bend the fruit upwards.
 You can also check the background color of the fruit where the sun doesn't hit it, when it changes from green to light green or yellow the seeds are generally mature.
 Cut the fruit open and check the color of the seeds, which are usually dark brown to black when mature.
 Stored fruit is ready to eat when the blossom or stem end gives a bit when you gently press, or the stem easily pulls out of the fruit.
 Skin color change is not as reliable an indicator.